parkb77/cosc303-proj2/README.md

 ## DISCUSSION
 1. Relative Performance:
 Merge sort was the fastest, followed by quick, Q, then STL.
-Both Merge and Quick were faster and used significantly less memory than STL and Q. This was likely due to the latter using temporary vectors to help sort the nodes rather than simply redirecting the pointers.
+Both Merge and Quick were faster and used significantly less memory than STL and Q. This was likely due to the latter using a temporary vector and an array of Node* to help sort the nodes rather than simply redirecting the pointers.

 2. Theoretical vs Actual Performance: